 I Went to a Social Anxiety Support Group.
 Here’s What Happened

-A writer reveals her fears to strangers and learns a thing or two about what it means to grow
+This woman reveals her fears to strangers and learns a thing or two about what it means to grow.

 I’m seven minutes late to the social anxiety support group I’m attending for the first time.
 I’ve never met the group’s organizer or its participants.
 I expected to walk into a stark conference room where I’d be forced to wear a name tag, or find myself in a circle of metal folding chairs in a church basement, my eyes glued to the clock.
 I open the door to a 12th-floor office in a swanky midtown Manhattan high-rise and discover an Instagram-worthy space with a view of the New York City skyline.

 The room is color-coordinated with a cozy gray couch, a beautiful, black and white canvas print of the city, an iMac computer, classy bookshelves, a wall of degrees in matching black frames, even an old-fashioned typewriter.
 The place is small but elegant.
 Social anxiety can clean up nicely, I realize, just like I did in the bathroom stop that made me late, in which I ran a brush through my hair, touched up my foundation, and applied a light shade of mauve gloss over my lips.